 UA-47897071-1

-I. Lead-in.
-Discuss the questions with other students.
+I Lead-in.
+Discuss the questions with other students

 1.

-to pocket
+to aspire

 A.